-I began writing stories in my head when I was about three, soon graduated to paper and a pencil, thence to a ballpoint pen, and finally, at the age of 15 to a Royal typewriter.
-I had saved up fifteen pounds over about three years, much of the money from items I had published in Junior Age and magazines and my father used it to buy the typewriter.
+I began writing stories in my head when I was about three.
+In those days they mostly revolved around chocolate.
+I soon graduated to pencil and paper and thence to a ballpoint pen.
+My major step was when, finally, at the age of 15, I owned a Royal typewriter.
+I had saved up fifteen pounds over about three years, much of the money from items I had published in Junior Age and magazines and my father chose the typewriter for me.

 My cousin, Norma (nee Giacometti), taught me to touch type, a skill which has stood me in great stead for decades.
-From that point onwards I have always written directly onto a typewriter or a computer.
+From that point onwards I always wrote directly onto a typewriter and, from 2000, onto a computer.
 My friend, Aileen, gave me a computer in the early 90s and although I was initially rather suspicious, and have had some dreadful frights over the years, I have loved computers ever since.